skannan-maf/optimization-suite-docker/README.md

 I have not published the image on docker-hub.
 So you will need to clone the Github repo and build it.
 Building this can take 2 hours or more depending on your setup.

-Install "Docker desktop" in your machine
+Install "Docker desktop" on your machine

 ```
 git clone https://github.com/skannan-maf/optimization-suite-docker